Roane State Community College

 - The institution will follow all reporting requirements in TBR Guideline B-080, Reporting and Resolution of Institutional Losses.

-- Each report required under TBR Guideline B-080 should be submitted by the Executive Vice President for Business and Finance (or designee) to the following:
+- Each report required under TBR Guideline B-080 should be submitted by the VP for Business and Finance (or designee) to the following:

 - Internal Audit Director